Realbhi/Understanding-Linux/07_Process-Management/04_Kill-Stop-Processes.md

 - SIGKILL:

-  - cannot be ignored

-  - cannot be caught

-  - cannot be blocked
+  - cannot be ignored , caught and blocked

   - kills the process immediately at the kernel level

-  - So yes, SIGKILL will terminate the process 100%, unless:

-  - process is in uninterruptible sleep state (D state), usually waiting on I/O.
+  - So yes, SIGKILL will terminate the process 100%, unless: process is in uninterruptible sleep state (D state), usually waiting on I/O.

   - In that case, even SIGKILL waits until the state clears.